redhat-openshift-ecosystem/operator-pipelines/docs/ci-cd.md

-# GitHub actions
+# CI/CD

-Project uses GitHub actions for CI (tests, linters) and CD (deployment).
+This project uses GitHub actions for CI (tests, linters) and CD (deployment).

-# Secrets
+## Secrets

 Both deployment and E2E tests needs GitHub secrets to work properly.
-Following secrets should be kept in the repository:
+The following secrets should be kept in the repository:

 | Secret name | Secret value | Purpose |
 | ----------- | ------------ | ------- |